I am always interested in discussing opportunities with motivated students and post-docs.

 I will do my best to respond within a week (feel free to remind me after that as emails sometimes get lost).

-Applicants whose research interests and experience seem to be a good fit for the lab will subsequently be asked to submit a one-page proposal outlining potential work they could undertake in the lab as well as the contact information for three referees.
+Applicants whose research interests and experience seem to be a good fit for the lab may subsequently be asked to submit a proposal outlining potential work they could undertake in the lab as well as the contact information for three referees.
 This will launch the formal application process.

 I meet with applicants one-on-one.
 During this meeting, I will tell you a bit more about the lab and ask you a set of standard questions aimed at getting to know more about your interests and experiences, approach to research, and what you are looking to get out of your time in the lab.
 You will also have a chance to ask me any questions about my style, the lab, uOttawa, etc.